 More Delicious Vegan Dessert Recipes

 - Make the caramel sauce either the night before or a few hours before the cheesecake, so that it has time to cool.

 - Line a 9" springform pan with parchment paper and set aside.

 - Place all crust ingredients into a food processor and process until it's the texture of coarse sand.

 - Pour the crust mixture into the springform pan and use your fingers to flatten it.
 You can also use parchment paper to help flatten if your fingers get sticky.

 - To make the cheesecake filling, add all ingredients to a high-powered blender.
 Blend on high for two to three minutes or until creamy.

 - Pour the cheesecake onto the crust and gently tap to flatten and remove any air bubbles.
 Freeze the cheesecake for at least 5 hours before serving.

-Remove the cheesecake from the springform pan while it’s still frozen to prevent the sides from sticking to the pan.
-Then, thaw the cheesecake on a cake stand.
+- Remove the cheesecake from the springform pan while it's still frozen to prevent the sides from sticking to the pan.
+I also recommend pouring the caramel sauce while it's still frozen, as the cheesecake will be firm while spreading the sauce.
+Then, thaw the drizzled cheesecake on a cake stand.

 - Once the cheesecake is thawed, it's best to keep refrigerated until serving.
 The cake will stay firm in a cool room, but remember that coconut oil liquifies at 76 degrees.
 So if it's hot where you're serving this, the cheesecake could definitely go soft faster.
 As an example, I removed this cake from the freezer at Thanksgiving and had it on a serving table for 2 hours no problem.
 But each person's home may be different.